ttoss/ttoss/README.md

 ### Why doesn't packages/config have a `build` script?

 It doesn't have a `build` script because its build cannot be done at the same time as the other packages.
-The others packages uses [`@ttoss/config` package](https://ttoss.dev/docs/modules/packages/config/) on their configuration files.
-As `build` command on [`turbo.json`](https://github.com/ttoss/ttoss/blob/main/turbo.json) is executed in parallel, it may happen that the other packages are built before `@ttoss/config` package, which would cause an error because the other packages would try to use `@ttoss/config` package before it was built.
+The other packages use [`@ttoss/config` package](https://ttoss.dev/docs/modules/packages/config/) on their configuration files.
+As the `build` command on [`turbo.json`](https://github.com/ttoss/ttoss/blob/main/turbo.json) is executed in parallel, it may happen that the other packages are built before `@ttoss/config` package, which would cause an error because the other packages would try to use `@ttoss/config` package before it was built.

 ### Do I need to build packages before importing them?

-No. We use the [`exports` field](https://nodejs.org/api/packages.html#package-entry-points) to specify the package entry points of the packages, and points it to the `src` folder.
+No. We use the [`exports` field](https://nodejs.org/api/packages.html#package-entry-points) to specify the package entry points of the packages and point them to the `src` folder.
 For example,

 ```json
 {